 4. Inform the Complainant about Institute and community resources, the right to seek appropriate and available supportive measures, and how to request those resources and measures;

-5. Inform the Complainant of the Informal/Alternative Dispute Resolution option and the Formal Complaint process option; determine the Complainant’s expressed preference at this time; and discuss with the Complainant any concerns or barriers to participating in the Institute Formal Complaint process;
+5. Inform the Complainant of the two Formal Complaint resolution pathways available to them: Adaptable Resolution and Investigation; determine the Complainant’s expressed preference at this time; and discuss with the Complainant any concerns or barriers to participating in the Institute's Formal Complaint process;

 6. Explain the Institute’s prohibition against retaliation and that the Institute will take prompt action in response to any act of retaliation;

 7. Ascertain the ages of the Complainant and the Respondent, if known, and, if either of the parties is a minor (under 18), determine whether to contact the appropriate child protective service agency;

 8. Assess the information provided to determine if it triggers any Clery Act obligations and, if so, submit a Clery Report Form to MIT Police; and

 9. Assess the matter for possible emergency removal of the respondent, administrative leave, or other appropriate interim actions in conjunction with appropriate Institute officials.
 See, COD Rules, Section III, for further information regarding student respondents.

 If IDHR receives a report of misconduct that is not Discrimination or Discriminatory Harassment, IDHR will refer the report to the appropriate Institute office, which may include MIT Human Resources, the Office of Student Conduct & Community Standards, the Office of the Vice President for Research, or the department, lab or center.

 |Contact your Human Resources Officer (HRO)||HROs are the primary contact for employment-related issues.
 HROs can provide information on available resources, discuss the informal resolution process, and explain the procedure for formal investigations.|